 What about Word (.docx) export?

 Today, the editor exports a clean PDF only.
-Most application portals (Greenhouse, Lever, Workday, Ashby) prefer or require PDF, and our PDF is fully ATS-parseable.
 A Word export is on the roadmap.